-The school as opted to implement the READ WRITE INC scheme of teaching for early reading and writing.
+The school has opted to implement the READ WRITE INC scheme of teaching for early reading, phonics and writing.
 This provides a structured approach to helping children to blend for reading and segment for writing.
 It will provide children with the tools that they need to express themselves in written form but also to provide language and understanding so that they can express their opinions and views about what it is they are reading.
-The resources for this are already in place.
-All staff have received comprehensive training and are very excited about starting this in September.

-In Southridge we use the Nelson handwriting scheme, which begins with handwriting patterns and moves on to lower case letter formation.
+At Southridge we use the Nelson handwriting scheme, which begins with handwriting patterns and moves on to lower case letter formation.
 An example of the script we use is at the back of this booklet.
 It illustrates the correct formation of the letters.
 It is very important to form letters in this way from the earliest stages of writing and to use lower case letters except for the first letter of names and the start of a sentence.